eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/graph/index.md

 This command lists graphs with their triple count.
-Counts do not inlude imported graphs.
+Counts do not include imported graphs.